 If you need to file taxes but choose not to, the IRS has several means for bringing you to the table.
-Actions include, but are not limited to, assessing penalties, fines and interest; enforcing tax liens, or more severe measures, for evading any taxes you might owe.
+Actions include, but are not limited to, assessing penalties, fines and interest, and assessing tax liens and levies.

 If you’re due a refund, there’s no penalty for failure to file.
-Though, you do lose the chance of getting that refund.
-You have a limited period to claim that refund as well.
-If you haven’t filed an original return within 3 years of its due date for a refund, you've missed the statute of limitations entitling you to the chance of claiming that refund.
+Though, you do lose the chance of getting that refund if you wait too long.
+You have a limited period to claim that refund.
+If you haven’t filed an original return within 3 years of its due date, you've likely missed the statute of limitations entitling you to the chance of claiming that refund.

 What happens if you pay taxes late?

 The penalty for failing to pay taxes on time is based on how long your overdue taxes remain unpaid.
-Failing to pay is a lot less expensive than paying the penalty for failing to file: 0.5% of the unpaid taxes for each month or part of a month the tax remains unpaid.
-The IRS won’t levy a penalty of more than 25% of your unpaid taxes.
+Failing to pay is usually a lot less expensive than paying the penalty for failing to file: 0.5% of the unpaid taxes for each month or part of a month the tax remains unpaid.
+The IRS won’t typically assess a late payment penalty of more than 25% of your unpaid taxes, plus interest.

 If you incur both penalties in the same month, the IRS will reduce the Failure to File Penalty by the amount of the Failure to Pay Penalty.
-For example, if you didn't file a return and pay your taxes for an entire month, the 5% Failure to File Penalty would be reduced by 0.5% and only a 4.5% net penalty would apply.
+For example, if you didn't file a return and pay your taxes for an entire month, the 5% Failure to File Penalty would be reduced by 0.5% but then you would be assessed the failure to pay penalty and a 5% net penalty would apply.

 The IRS applies full monthly charges on these penalties, even if you pay your taxes in full before the month ends.

-After 60 days of failing to pay, your bill, in addition to the taxes you originally owed, will be a minimum of $435 or 100% of the tax required to be shown on the return, whichever is less.
+After 60 days of failing to pay, your bill, in addition to the taxes you originally owed, will be a minimum of $485 (2023 tax year) or 100% of the tax required to be shown on the return, whichever is less.

-If you do eventually file your taxes on time or pay your owed taxes, you can request to have the penalty removed through calling or writing to the IRS through a process called abatement.
+If you do eventually file your taxes on time or pay the taxes you owe, you can request to have the penalty removed through calling or writing to the IRS through a process called abatement.
 Though, repeat offenders aren’t likely to have these requests approved.
 The IRS generally only allows you a pass on your first time missing deadlines under the First Time Penalty Abatement Policy.

 Will you pay interest if you don’t file or pay taxes on time?